retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 `int units_sold{0};`
 `int units_sold(0);`

 The generalized use of curly braces for initialization was introduced as part of the new standard.
 This form of initialization previously had been allowed only in more restricted ways.
-This form of initialization is referred to as list initialization.
+This form of initialization is referred to as `list initialization`.
 Braced lists of initializers can now be used whenever we initialize an object and in some cases when we assign a new value to an object.

 When used with variables of built-in type, this form of initialization has one important property: The compiler will not let us list initialize variables of built-in type if the initializer might lead to the loss of information:
 `long double ld = 3.1415926536;`